-Type and Characteristics of Potential Impacts Comment (vi) areas in which there has already been a failure to meet the environmental quality standards laid down in legislation of the European Union and relevant to the project, or in which it is considered that there is such a failure; No issues arise. (vii) densely populated areas; The small scale development is located in a rural environment which includes individual and small clusters of residential properties in the landscape.
+Type and Characteristics of Potential Impacts Comment quality standards laid down in legislation of the European Union and relevant to the project, or in which it is considered that there is such a failure; (vii) densely populated areas; The small scale development is located in a rural environment which includes individual and small clusters of residential properties in the landscape.
 The area is not densely populated.
 No likelihood of significant environmental effects arises. (viii) landscapes and sites of historical, cultural or archaeological significance.
 The proposed development is located circa 100m west of a recorded monument.
 The feature and its setting will not be adversely impacted by the proposed development.
 The proposed development has no impact on any other aspect of sensitive landscape or heritage.
 No likelihood of significant environmental effects arises.